bwilbert67/meal-plan/README.md

 # TE-Eatz

 This repository contains the code for my final project at Tech Elevator.
-Special shoutout to my teammates Bree, Erica, Michael, and Noah and of course the TE team Yoav, Noble, Lisa, and Shawn.
+Special shoutout to my teammates Bree, Erica, Michael, and Noah and of course the TE team of Yoav, Noble, Lisa, and Shawn.

 Tech Stack
   - Java Spring Boot Backend